-The TPS2392 and TPS2393 are hot swap power managers that limit current peaks to preset levels, as well as control the slew rate (di/dt) at which charging current ramps to the programmed limit.
-These devices use an external N-channel pass FET and sense element to provide closed-loop control of current sourced to the load.
+The TPS2393A is a hot swap power manager that limits current peaks to preset levels, as well as controls the slew rate (di/dt) at which charging current ramps to the programmed limit.
+This device uses an external N-channel pass FET and sense element to provide closed-loop control of current sourced to the load.
 Input undervoltage lockout (UVLO) and overvoltage lockout (OVLO) functions control automatic turn-on when the input supply voltage is within the specified operational window, otherwise inhibiting card operation by turning off the pass FET.
 In addition, load power can be controlled with a system logic command via the EN input, allowing electrical isolation of faulty cards from the power bus.
 Two active-low inputs can be connected to provide card insertion detection.
 An internal overload comparator provides circuit breaker protection against short-circuits occurring during steady-state (post-turn-on) operation of the card.
-Load power status is continuously monitored and reported via the PG (powergood) and FAULT outputs.
+Load power status is continuously monitored and reported via the \overline{PG} (powergood) and \overline{FAULT} outputs.

-The TPS2392 and TPS2393 operate directly from the input supply (nominal -48 Vdc rail).
+The TPS2393A operates directly from the input supply (nominal $-48~V{DC}$) rail.
 The -VIN pin connects to the negative voltage rail, and the RTN pin connects to the supply return.
 Internal regulators convert input power to the supply levels required by the device circuitry.
 An input UVLO circuit holds the GATE output low until the supply voltage reaches a nominal 16-V level, regardless of the status of all other control inputs.
 A block of comparators monitors input supply voltage and other output enable conditions.
 As shown in Figure 24, the status of these five comparators is AND'd together in order to enable turning on power to the load.
 Two precision comparators monitor the voltage levels at the UVLO and OVLO pins.
 Typically, these pins are driven with a divided-down sample of the supply voltage to establish the UVLO and OVLO trip thresholds for the circuit.
 The UVLO input must be above the internal 1.4-V reference, and the OVLO pin must remain below the reference voltage to enable the load.
-Both of these inputs are provided with a small, 10- $\mu$ A pull-up source, which is switched to the input pin whenever the associated comparator is tripped.
+Both of these inputs are provided with a small, $10-\mu A$ pull-up source, which is switched to the input pin whenever the associated comparator is tripped.
 These current sources provide a mechanism for user-programming of the amount of hysteresis for the UVLO and OVLO thresholds.